numbbo/coco/docs/coco-doc/source/index.rst

-The underlying philosophy of COCO_ is to provide everything which otherwise most experimenters needed to setup and implement themselves, if they wanted to benchmark an algorithm properly.
+The underlying philosophy of COCO_ is to provide everything which otherwise most experimenters needed to setup and implement themselves, if they wanted to benchmark an algorithm *properly*.
 So far, the framework has been used successfully for benchmarking far over a hundred algorithms by many researchers.

 .. [#] One major flaw is that we often get no